 I am addressing individuals who file their board game publishing business taxes on Schedule C with their personal tax return.
 I will start with some of the most valuable deductions I believe are often overlooked (in order of the largest tax savings for us in 2016) and then move on to specific line details.

-Please note that I am not an accountant and what is listed below is my own perspective based on reading IRS documents.
+Please note that I am not an accountant and what is listed below is my own perspective based on reading IRS documents and soliciting professional advice.
 I am happy to help answer any questions via this blog or email (games [at] piecekeepergames.com) but consider hiring an accountant as needed.

 When driving anywhere for the purposes of business, you can count the mileage driven as a business deduction.
 This can save you a lot of money on your taxes compared to just deducting your gas receipts (you can only deduct one or the other).
 However, many people find it overwhelming to record your business mileage accurately and easily (due to IRS rules) and settle for just claiming gas costs.